rrooggiieerr/esphome-livingcolors1/README.md

 ## Wiring

-The solderpads of the CC2500 transceiver are just a bit closer spaced than the width of a ribbon cable, you need a steady hand to solder the wires.
+The solder pads of the CC2500 transceiver are just a bit closer spaced than the width of a ribbon cable, you need a steady hand to solder the wires.

 <img src="wiring3.jpg" width="33%"/>